thusoy/public-pillar/README.md

 What does it do
 ---------------

-First of all, it helps you encrypt your secrets, so that they're safe from eavesdropping!
-Put your secrets in a file:
+ppillar (or public-pillar, if you prefer) helps you encrypt your secrets, so that they're safe from eavesdropping!
+Put your secrets in a file like this:

 ```yaml
 all: